softwareconstruction240/autograder/docs/overall-grading-flow.md

 ## Overview

 The UML diagrams present a high-level representation of the interactions among the system components, clarifying the internal architecture and behavior of the autograder.
-Any changes that impact the flow of the diagram should be accompanied by corresponding updates to ensure the diagram remains relevant.
+Any changes that impact the flow of the diagrams should be accompanied by corresponding updates to ensure the diagrams remain relevant.

 The autograder's interaction with BYU's authentication service (OAuth 2.0) is described [here](https://developer.byu.edu/data/api-usage/learn-about-oauth-2-0).
 You will need to log in to your BYU student account to access the documentation.